Tim-B/grunt-aws-lambda/README.md

 ### 0.5.0
 * Fixed issue where dotfiles weren't packaged - [see issue 17](https://github.com/Tim-B/grunt-aws-lambda/issues/17)
 * Fixed issue where task could be done before zip writing is finished - [pull request by qen](https://github.com/Tim-B/grunt-aws-lambda/pull/16)
+* Monkey patched node-archiver to force permissions to be 777 for all files in package - [see issue 6](https://github.com/Tim-B/grunt-aws-lambda/issues/6)